kasanindit/SuitmediaTestApp/README.md

 # Suitmedia Test App

 This project showcases an Android application structured with multiple activities.
 It features user selection from a list and passes the selected data back to update the UI accordingly.
 Built with Kotlin, ViewModel, and Retrofit for robust data handling.
-This Android application includes a feature to check whether a given input is a palindrome.
+It has a feature to check whether a given input is a palindrome.
 The implementation ignores spaces and is case-insensitive, allowing flexible input formats.
 This is achieved by preprocessing the input string—removing whitespace and converting all characters to lowercase—before comparison.

 ---